Europe has some spectacular opportunities for walkers.Read more...

 With Dr Felicity Nicholson

 Liguria poses no major health risks.
-Tap water is safe to drink but it is wise to be up to date with routine vaccinations.
+Tap water is safe to drink, but it is wise to be up to date with routine vaccinations in the UK such as measles, mumps and rubella, and diphtheria, tetanus and polio.
 Mosquitoes are an issue in the summer months at night, and in shady areas during the day, so be prepared with a good insect repellent.
-Big supermarkets stock a wide range of anti-mosquito ammunition and it is far cheaper than the equivalent sold in pharmacies.
-Pharmacies (farmacia) are usually open 09.00–13.00 and 16.00–20.00 on weekdays and some close on Saturday afternoons.
-They are usually closed on Sunday but in high season may open in resort towns.
+Big supermarkets stock a wide range of anti-mosquito ammunition and it is far cheaper than the equivalents sold in pharmacies.
+Pharmacies (farmacie, sing. farmacia) are usually open 09.00–13.00 and 16.00–20.00 on weekdays and some close on Saturday afternoons.
+They are usually closed on Sunday, but in high season may open in resort towns.
 A pharmacy that is open out-of-hours on a rotation basis is called a farmacia di turno.
-A rota will be posted on the door of the pharmacy.
+A rota will be posted on the door of the pharmacy or on federfarma.it.

-EU nationals who are taken ill or have an accident when visiting Italy are entitled to healthcare.
+EU nationals who are taken ill or have an accident when visiting Italy areentitled to health care.
 The European Health Insurance Card improves access to health care in the EU and speeds up the reimbursement of costs (replacing the E111 form).
-UK citizens can apply for this card through the EHIC website (www.ehic.org.uk), or by calling tel: 0845 606 2030.
+UK citizens can apply for this card through the EHIC website (www.ehic.org.uk), or by calling 0845 606 2030, but note that participation in the scheme may change for UK citizens post-Brexit.
 Only publicly funded health treatment is included in this scheme for the moment.
-In Italy, while emergency treatment is free for visiting EU citizens, you have to pay the full cost of drugs and non-emergency treatment and then claim a refund.
+In Italy, while emergency treatment is free for visiting EU citizens, you have to pay the full cost of drugs and nonemergency treatment and then claim a refund.
 It is important to keep all your bills, prescriptions and receipts.

 In Italy free emergency health care is available to foreigners, but any required medication or follow-up treatment will have to be paid for.
 It is therefore important to ensure that your travel insurance covers medical costs.
 Take a copy of your policy certificate with you and keep the policy number to hand in case you are obliged to quote it.
 Keep all receipts.